 As a talent brand, RMB nurtures and celebrates creativity widely, making the partnership with this year's fair a natural extension of the Bank’s respect for the possibilities that creativity unleashes.
 Enabling access to the arts by supporting and exposing emerging artists, attracting diverse audiences and existing and new collectors demonstrates RMB’s commitment to transforming lives through the growth of the creative economy.

 Strauss & Co is South Africa's foremost fine art auction house.
 They have become an integral part of the fair's programme and this year is no exception.
-Strauss & Co will bring to audiences "A Meeting of Minds" featuring the works of Louis Khehla Maqubela and Douglas Portway.
-This exhibition will connect audiences to the work of two prolific artists who greatly impacted South African art history.
+Their exhibition at the fair will connect audiences to the work of two prolific artists who have greatly impacted South African art history.

 the forum company, South Africa's leading events and conferencing company have produced the fair since its inception in 2013.
 This year they will once again curate stylish cafe, bar and meeting areas.
 Visitors will be able to connect over great artisanal food and beverages in an inviting and relaxing environment.